Welcome to Assurentry! New FDA compliance features available.

 The Challenge

-Global Foods had secured a distribution agreement with a major US natural foods retailer, but faced a tight deadline: the first shipment needed to clear US customs within 3 weeks to meet a key product launch date.
-The company had no prior experience with FDA regulations and faced several challenges:
+In this scenario the company has secured a distribution agreement with a major US natural foods retailer, but faces a tight deadline: the first shipment needs to clear US customs within 3 weeks to meet a key product launch date.
+The company has no prior experience with FDA regulations and faces several challenges:

 Key Challenges